-In Philippians 4:8 Paul instructs his readers to think of things that are right, pure, lovely, and admirable.
+In Philippians 4:8, Paul instructs his readers to think of things that are honorable, just, pure, lovely, and commendable.
 Perhaps we should post about these things as well.
-Rather than use social media to to spread anger and frustration, it can be used to spread a message of love and hope.
+Rather than use social media to spread anger and frustration, it can be used to spread a message of love and hope.

 Before you share, ask, Is this glorifying to God?
 Is this helping anyone?
 Is this honorable, just, pure, lovely, and commendable?

 Social media is one of the most robust mediums in history, so consider using it to spread a message worth sharing.
 There are many people and organizations doing great, life-changing work.
 One way you can aid in this work is by using social media to advocate for justice.
 Sharing a status shouldn’t be the end, but it can be a part of it.
 If done right, it can help make a difference.